Unexpected convergent consequences...this is what happens when eight different exponential technologies all explode onto the scene at once.

 3. Powerful onboard Linux processors appear on sub-$1,000 drones.

 "Drones are very powerful computing platforms," says Anderson.
 "They now have built-in, Linux-based, computer vision technology.
-They look like toys (and you can use them as toys), but they're really flying AI platforms, and this is just the beginning."
+They look like toys (and you can use them as toys), but they're really flying Artificial Intelligence platforms, and this is just the beginning."

 "Right now we're doing 1 gigahertz but with these converging technologies, we're going to be moving to multicore, multi-gigahertz GPUs, DSPs, the works and they're going to be selling for less than a thousand bucks."